rgeraldes24/solc/docs/examples/voting.rst

 ******

-The following contract is quite complex, but showcases a lot of Solidity's features.
+The following contract is quite complex, but showcases a lot of Hyperion's features.
 It implements a voting contract.
 Of course, the main problems of electronic voting is how to assign voting rights to the correct persons and how to prevent manipulation.
 We will not